 02 of 10

 A five-minute drive to the north brings you to Kite Beach, so named for the flocks of kitesurfers who take to the sea and the sky.
-This is the prime Dubai beach for watersports, with wakeboarding, kayaking and stand-up paddleboarding also available.
+This is the prime Dubai beach for watersports, with wakeboarding, kayaking, and stand-up paddleboarding also available.
 On the talc-soft sand, play beach tennis or volleyball, or simply kick back on your towel and soak up the sun, city vistas, and free Wi-Fi.
 Kite Beach is fully equipped with washrooms and changing facilities, plus cafes and a fleet of food trucks serving burgers, kebabs and, fish and chips.

 03 of 10

 Further north, in the heart of Old Dubai you’ll find the city’s newest beach development, La Mer.
-This lively dining, shopping and entertainment precinct promises the perfect day by the sea, with scores of eateries, colorful cabanas for hire, Instagram-worthy art installations, a trampoline playground for the kids, and the brand new Laguna Waterpark, which boasts five waterslides, a Lazy River ride and a surf machine.
+This lively dining, shopping, and entertainment precinct promise the perfect day by the sea, with scores of eateries, colorful cabanas for hire, Instagram-worthy art installations, a trampoline playground for the kids, and the brand new Laguna Waterpark, which boasts five waterslides, a Lazy River ride and a surf machine.
 Don’t miss the chance to recline in one of the in-water hammocks, slung just off the shore.

 04 of 10